 - application addressed to the Director of Immigration Services requesting the status of permanent resident;

 - valid passport;

 - valid temporary residence permit;

-- three photographs; and
+- three pass-type photographs; and

 - other documents that the applicant considers relevant for the consideration of his request.

-17. Intellectual Property
+17. INTELLECTUAL PROPERTY

 The current system of legal protection of intellectual property in Mozambique came about following the country's accession to the World Trade Organisation (and to the TRIPS agreement), the World Intellectual Property Organisation (WIPO) and the 1981 Madrid Agreement and its 1989 Protocol relating to International Registration of Marks administered by WIPO, the Patent Co-operation Treaty and the African Regional Intellectual Property Organisation (ARIPO).
-Implementation of the provisions of these international and regional treaties was enacted by the Industrial Property Code in 1999 (which was thoroughly reviewed in 2006, with the approval of the new Industrial Property Code of April 12, 2006) and the Copyright Act of 2001 ("Lei dos Direitos de Autor", Act 4/2001 of February 27).
+Implementation of the provisions of these international and regional treaties was enacted by the First Industrial Property Code approved by Decree no. 4/99, of May 4.
+The Industrial Property Official Agent Regulation was approved at the same year by Decree no. 19/99, of May 4.